Neurogenetics Curriculum

 4. D.A chromosomal microarray should be repeated to check for an additional genetic diagnosis that could explain the behavioral change

 Diagnostic overshadowing occurs when psychiatric symptoms are attributed to intellectual disability itself rather than recognized as a distinct, treatable condition.
 Depression is significantly underrecognized in adults and children with Down syndrome.
 This boy's withdrawal, loss of interest, and crying are consistent with a depressive episode that warrants formal psychiatric evaluation and treatment.
-While Down syndrome does carry risk for early-onset Alzheimer disease, this typically manifests in the 30s-40s with amyloid accumulation beginning in the 30s, not at age 7.
+While Down syndrome does carry risk for early-onset Alzheimer disease, clinical AD in DS typically manifests in the 50s–60s, with amyloid pathology beginning decades earlier (often in adolescence/young adulthood), not at age 7.
 The teacher's dismissal exemplifies the clinical error of diagnostic overshadowing.

 2. A 19-year-old woman with Prader-Willi syndrome (maternal UPD15 subtype) is brought to the emergency department after attempting to break into a locked kitchen at her group home, resulting in a physical altercation with staff.
 Which features of Prader-Willi syndrome are most relevant to understanding this episode and planning management?